openpnp/openpnp/Machine-Axes.md

 You can switch back and forth without losing coordinates.

+### Virtual Axis / Settings

+Aside from the basic Type and Name (explained for the [ReferenceControllerAxis](#reference-controller-axis)), only the **Home Coordinate** needs to be set as the initial position of the axis.
+This also doubles as Safe Z for this axis, i.e. if you press the Z axis **P** button in the Machine Controls it goes to this coordinate.

 ## Other Axes

 Aside from the Machine Axes, discussed here, there are other types of axes, documented on their respective separate pages: